-• Profitability: Regulatory Return on Equity - Achieved
+Profitability: Regulatory Return on Equity - Achieved

-Niagara-on-the-Lake Hydro achieved a ROE of 10.85% in 2014, which is well within the 9.36 +/-3% range allowed by the OEB (see above paragraph).
+Niagara-on-the-Lake Hydro achieved a ROE of 8.90% in 2015, which is well within the 9.36 +/-3% range allowed by the OEB (see above paragraph).
 Actual ROE will vary from year to year based on the timing of tax expenses and capital activities.
-The average ROE over the previous 3 years (2011 to 2013) was 7.43%, which was also well within the deemed rate of 8.01% at that time +/- 3% range.
-It is also indicative of a healthy financial organization.
+The average ROE over the previous 5 years (2011 to 2015) is 8.41%, which is indicative of a financially healthy organization.

-Note to Readers of 2014 Scorecard MD&A
+Note to Readers of 2015 Scorecard MD&A